michalCapo/libro/DESIGN.md

 The shell has a 56px titlebar, a 26px statusbar, and left project navigation.
 The sidebar is 216px wide.
 At 760px or less it overlays the content between the titlebar and statusbar, with width `min(216px, calc(100vw - 48px))`.
 It defaults closed on small screens when no preference exists; selecting a project closes it.
 The brand and trailing status text hide, and empty-state headings become 24px.

 The main area is one horizontal row of full-height, non-shrinking app panels with no gap or outer card padding.
 Width presets are XS 320px, SM 480px, MD 640px, LG 960px, XL 1280px, and 2XL 1920px.
 These are panel widths, not viewport breakpoints.
-Legacy 3XL 2560px and FULL remain available; the existing screen-width policy disables 3XL on Full HD or smaller screens.
-FULL uses available strip width.
+Legacy 3XL 2560px and MAX (full strip width, formerly called FULL) remain available as steps beyond 2XL; the existing screen-width policy disables 3XL on Full HD or smaller screens.
+MAX uses available strip width.
 Maximizing temporarily fills the strip and hides other panels.
 Selecting an offscreen panel scrolls it into view.

 Toolbars are at least 48px tall and allow controls to wrap.
 Popups are centered with viewport height limits and internal scrolling.
 Commands and the app launcher are at most 420px wide with a 24px viewport gutter; other existing dialogs retain their component-specific widths.
 At small widths, preserve the carousel rather than stacking panels.